KiBk/notes-lite/README.md

 npm test --prefix backend
 ```

+GitHub Actions (`.github/workflows/ci.yml`) runs the same commands on pushes and pull requests.

 ## Authentication

 - **OpenID Connect** – Set the following environment variables (via `.env` consumed by `docker compose`, or directly when running the backend) to delegate authentication to your identity provider (e.g. Authelia):